seniorlink-vela/public-api-docs/index.md

   GET a list of users.
   GET an individual user via external reference ID, email, or username.
   Create users.
-  GET /api/v1/admin/user-profiles/by-reference/email/{user_email} accepts either an email address or username via the â€˜user_emailâ€™ parameter.
+  GET /api/v1/admin/user-profiles/by-reference/email/{user_email} accepts either an email address or username via the 'user_email' parameter.
-  Update a userâ€™s ID via PUT or PATCH by providing their current ID (External reference ID) in the â€œidâ€ field and supplying the new id (external reference ID) in the body of the call.
+  Update a user's ID via PUT or PATCH by providing their current ID (External reference ID) in the â€œidâ€ field and supplying the new id (external reference ID) in the body of the call.

-## User suspensions
+### User suspensions

 Putting a user on suspension is like a temporary disenrollment from the program.
 Descriptively, suspensions are called "pauses" in the admin UI.
-Any questionnaire assignments with a start date that falls between the start date and end date of a suspension will be invisible to caregivers and care recipients, and will show up to professional users as â€˜suspendedâ€™.
-The typical use case for this is when questionnaires are assigned on some schedule (daily, weekly, etc.) and there is an operational reason why those periodic questionnaires shouldnâ€™t be seen during that time.
-As an example, if a caregiver is caring for a care recipient, and the care recipient is hospitalized; during that hospitalization period, the questionnaire assignments asking the caregiver for how the care recipient is doing on that day or what services the caregiver may have rendered wouldnâ€™t be appropriate.
+Any questionnaire assignments with a start date that falls between the start date and end date of a suspension will be invisible to caregivers and care recipients, and will show up to professional users as 'suspended'.
+The typical use case for this is when questionnaires are assigned on some schedule (daily, weekly, etc.) and there is an operational reason why those periodic questionnaires shouldn't be seen during that time.
+As an example, if a caregiver is caring for a care recipient, and the care recipient is hospitalized; during that hospitalization period, the questionnaire assignments asking the caregiver for how the care recipient is doing on that day or what services the caregiver may have rendered wouldn't be appropriate.
 They will not be responsible for completing questionnaires during a suspension period.

-A suspension requires a start date, but the end date is optional; if not provided the suspension will start at the start time and continue on indefinitely; this is helpful when, for example, the duration of the care recipientâ€™s hospital stay is not yet known, and can be added once it is.
+A suspension requires a start date, but the end date is optional; if not provided the suspension will start at the start time and continue on indefinitely; this is helpful when, for example, the duration of the care recipient's hospital stay is not yet known, and can be added once it is.
   All operations to modify one require the id of the suspension.
   Operations:

-    Creations of suspensions are on the care recipient - and an id will be returned.
-    GET list by user id.
+  - GET list by user id.
-    POST to user id.
+  - POST to user id.
-    Update (PATCH and PUT), Delete, Get (by id).
+  - Update (PUT), DELETE, GET (by id).

-## Organizations
+### Organizations

 All organizations descend from a partner_id -- the root of your organization tree.
 Orgs can be added anywhere in your tree or moved.
 Moving a parent organization moves all its children with it.